wwdz99/elastic-miner/README.md

 <li>TIGER</li>
 </ul>

-Note:  The functions will need thorough testing.
+Also:  All crypto functions will need thorough testing.
 Only minimal testing on them has been performed at this time.

+The miner build has been tested using GCC in Linux as well as MinGW32.
+It can also be built using Visual Studio but numerous additional project files are required to do so.

 Below are the steps I used to get the miner running on my Raspberry Pi.
 <ul>